Developer scraps plans to turn Dún Laoghaire ferry terminal into digital hub

 “You would think that Dún Laoghaire Harbour Company (DLHC) would have taken care of such basic requirements before advertising the property in the first place,” said Mr Gannon.

-“When I was told that the chief executive of DLHC was still trying to obtain the foreshore license, I decided to cut my losses and pull the plug on Dun Laoghaire.
+“When I was told that the chief executive of DLHC was still trying to obtain the foreshore licence, I decided to cut my losses and pull the plug on Dún Laoghaire.
 I am now looking at other buildings in and around Dublin,” he added.

-Mr Gannon said he spent more than 12 months negotiating the lease and experienced further delays due to time lost waiting for various certs and approvals.
+Mr Gannon said he spent more than 12 months negotiating the lease and experienced further delays due to time lost waiting for various certs and approvals to be granted.

+Earlier this month, control of Dún Laoghaire Harbour Company was transitioned over to the council after local councillors unanimously voted to dissolve it.
+However, concerns have been voiced about the estimated €33.5 million of debt and annual maintenance costs of €800,000, which the council has been forced to assume as part of the transaction.

 The ferry terminal has lain empty since the Stena Line ended its ferry service in 2014.
-The planned digital hub, which was expected to open early next year, was forecast to deliver almost €15 million in rent and rates to Dún Laoghaire Rathdown County Council over the next decade.
+The planned digital hub, which was expected to open early next year, was forecast to deliver almost €15 million in rent and rates to the council over the next decade.

-Earlier this month, control of Dún Laoghaire Harbour Company was transitioned over to the council after local councillors unanimously voted to dissolve the Dún Laoghaire Harbour Company.
-However, concerns have been voiced about the estimated €33.5 million of debt and annual maintenance costs of €800,000, which the council has been forced to assume as part of the transaction.
+The council said in a statement it was taken aback by news that Mr Gannon had withdrawn from the project.